rebane2001/lyra.horse-blog/blog/content/posts/2024-05-openecsc-v8/index.md

 32bit pointer/memory compression
-make sure we're in 0xa38 address space make sure we have mobile addresses available
+make sure we're in 0xa38 address space make sure we have mobile addresses available hex32/64 responses need to be str not num bigint responses need to be gray not num

 note: the v8/gdb highlighting thing doesn't work in the current version of ladybird because it doesn't support the :has() selector, and the little endian widget won't work due to no resizable handles